Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 Getting a flu vaccine is important every single flu season, especially if you have a form of inflammatory arthritis such a rheumatoid arthritis (RA), psoriatic arthritis (PsA), or axial spondyloarthritis (axSpA) — but in the midst of the COVID-19 pandemic, it’s even more critical.

-“As we are getting ready to enter flu season, and with COVID-19 continuing to spread throughout our communities, I think it is extremely important for people to get the flu vaccine this year,” says Justin Owensby, PharmD, PhD, a research pharmacist in the division of clinical immunology and rheumatology at the University of Alabama at Birmingham (UAB).
+“As we are getting ready to enter flu season [in the U.S.], and with COVID-19 continuing to spread throughout our communities, I think it is extremely important for people to get the flu vaccine this year,” says Justin Owensby, PharmD, PhD, a research pharmacist in the division of clinical immunology and rheumatology at the University of Alabama at Birmingham (UAB).

-“As the novel coronavirus has severely stressed our health care system/resources, having even a mild flu season will further tax the system,” which may lead to even more strain on the hospitals and health care workers who will help you if you end up needing emergency care because of flu complications such as pneumonia.
+“As the novel coronavirus has severely stressed our health care system/resources, having even a mild flu season will further tax the system,” which may lead to even more strain on the hospitals and health care workers who will help you if you end up needing emergency care because of flu complications such as pneumonia, adds Dr. Owensby.

 Here’s more about why, when, and how to get your flu vaccine safely this year.

 First, simply having inflammatory arthritis increases your chances of getting the flu — and, if you do catch it, your risk of serious infection and severe complications is greater.

 “Compared to the general population, people living with inflammatory arthritis are at substantially higher risk of getting a vaccine-preventable infection, such as the flu or pneumonia, and consequently more complications and hospitalizations from those infections,” explains Dr. Owensby.